RitLuck/blog/content/posts/tech/11-25-2022/index.md

 "The Digital Journey" by Sujit Woozageer from Swan.
 ![image28](./images/28.png)

 Sadly, I missed the second day because of work but eventually made it to the final day.
 But theres is some pictures from other attendees.
-Thanks to [Saamiyah](https://twitter.com/smearthelove) and [Arshad Pooloo](https://twitter.com/ArshadPooloo/) for allowing me to use their pictures.

 "Putting AI into Action in Manufacturing" by Kendall Tang and Heman Mohabeer